 It provides in Article 5(b) that EUR 791 million is to be implemented through a programme for developing IT systems based on existing and/or new IT systems, supporting the management of migration flows across the external borders subject to the adoption of the relevant Union legislative acts and under the conditions laid down in Article 15.
 Of this EUR 791 million, EUR 480.2 million is reserved for the development of the EES, EUR 210 million for ETIAS and EUR 67.9 million for the revision of SIS II.
 The remainder (EUR 32.9 million) is to be reallocated using ISF-B mechanisms.
 The current proposal requires EUR 32.1 million for the current MFF period which fits with the remaining budget.
+The expenditures over the period 2021-2027 are covered by compatible with the Commission proposal for the next MFF of 2 May 2018.

-The conclusion in the box above on the amount required of EUR 32.1 million is the result of the following computation sheet:
+The conclusion in the box above on the amount required of EUR 32.1 million for expenditure under MFF Heading 3 in 2019-2020 is the result of the following computation sheet: